 This item consists mainly of lending to public corporations or making equity investments in them for policy purposes.
-The reason for expensing this payment rather than treating it as financing is that, unlike other financial transactions, the purpose of the transaction is not market oriented.
+This payment is expensed, rather than treating it as financing, because, unlike other financial transactions, the purpose of the transaction is not market oriented.